 Unlike the other temples, the Luxor temple is without dedication to a cult god or a pharaoh.
 Instead, it’s about the restoration of the line of kings.
 This site is where the pharaohs of Egypt held coronation ceremonies.
 Luxor is the place where Alexander the Great held his crowning ceremony.
 However, there is no historical reference for him south of Memphis, near modern Cairo.

 This site is also known as the Valley of the Gates of the Kings.
 It is part of the Luxor complex.
 It was used as a burial site for over 500 years, from 16 to 11 century BCE.
 Here the pharaohs and nobles of the kingdom are laid to rest in subterranean rock-cut tombs.

 Although it is only 28 miles from the Luxor complex, it is worthy of separate mention.
 The site contains over 60 individual tombs over 20 miles square.
 As excavations continue and more burial sites, they are discovering more tombs.

 11) The Philae Temple

-This temple was originally at the First Cataract of the upper Nile River in Egypt and was part of a larger temple complex.
+This temple was initially located at the First Cataract of the upper Nile River in Egypt and was part of a more lavish temple complex.
 However, since they built the Aswan Dam, this temple is now located on an island in the reservoir.
 All outlying structures succumbed to the depths of the artificial lake Nassar.